alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 Now, knowing whether an integer variable is 5 may not seem particularly useful, but this analysis could be generalized to do constant evaluation.
-In particular, imagine if we could determine whether boolean variables were true or false: this could enable a compiler to determine which arm of an if/else gets executed an omit the unused arm!
+In particular, imagine if we could determine whether boolean variables were true or false: this could enable a compiler to determine which arm of an if/else gets executed and omit the unused arm!

 Dataflow analyses (and similar static analyses) are also used for many other